juandmi/sound2dmx/README.md

 ## Run the ligth show
 WIP

-First basic steps to control a light changes show from Andorid OSC Controller App.
+First basic steps to control a light changes from Andorid OSC Controller App.
 Andorid device and the Windows PC must be in the same network.

 ```